ben-my-to/portme/content/posts/nds-reverse-engineering.md

 - Tools > View Memory > Add Write Breakpoint to `0x22301f0`

-Since we know where the minerals HP's memory address, we can set a _write breakpoint_ at  `0x22301f0`.
+Since we know where the minerals HP's memory address is, we can set a _write breakpoint_ at  `0x22301f0`.
 Effectively, the program will stop when a new value is re-assigned to that address.

 ![breakpoint](https://raw.githubusercontent.com/ben-my-to/website/main/static/images/breakpoint.png)

-To find what instructions changed the value at `0x22301f0`, we have to _disassemble_ it.
+To find what instructions changed the value at `0x22301f0`, we must _disassemble_ it.

 - Tools > Disassembler > ARM9 Disassembler
 - Go to the `PC` register's address